 - An entity shall disclose the following for each class of intangible assets, distinguishing between internally generated intangible assets and other intangible assets: - (a) whether the useful lives are indefinite or finite and, if finite, the useful lives or the amortisation rates used; - (b) the amortisation methods used for intangible assets with finite useful lives; - (c) the gross carrying amount and any accumulated amortisation (aggregated with accumulated impairment losses) at the beginning and end of the period; - (d) the line item(s) of the statement of profit and loss in which any amortisation of intangible assets is included; - (e) a reconciliation of the carrying amount at the beginning and end of the period showing:

-&lt;sup>4 Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, paragraph read as under:
+6 Substituted vide Notification No. G.S.R.
+365(E) dated 30th March, 2016 and, thereafter, substituted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.
+Prior to substitution in 2016, the paragraph read as under: